-DMA 070Rational Express/Equation.75.501Prerequisite(s):Take One Set

-Set 1:DMA 010, DMA 020, DMA 030, DMA 040,
+DMA 070 Rational Express/Equation .75 .50 1

 DMA 050, and DMA 060

-- Set 2: DMA 040, DMA 050, DMA 060, and MAT 060 - Set 3: DMA 060, MAT 060, and MAT 070 - Set 4: DMA 010, DMA 020, DMA 030, DMA 060, and MAT 070
+Set 2: DMA 040, DMA 050, DMA 060, and MAT 060

+Set 3: DMA 060, MAT 060, and MAT 070

+and MAT 070

 This course provides a conceptual study of problems involving graphic and algebraic representations of rational equations.
 Topics include simplifying and performing operations with rational expressions and equations, understanding the domain, and determining the reasonableness of an answer.
 Upon completion, students should be able to find algebraic solutions to contextual problems with rational applications.